Sekhemrekhutawy Khabaw: Tanis, architrave

 Another architrave discovered in Tanis shows Khabaw's name together with that of pharaoh Hor of the 13th Dynasty.
 Darrell Baker and Ryholt suggest that this close association might mean that Khabaw was Hor's son and may have been his coregent.

 Ryholt and Baker believe that both architraves did not originate from the Delta region but from Memphis.
 The architraves could have come to their find spots after the fall of the 13th Dynasty, when the Hyksos moved a large number of monuments from Memphis to Avaris and other cities of the Nile Delta such as Bubastis and Tanis.
 Alternatively, the architraves may have stayed in Avaris until the reign of Ramses II, when this king built his capital at Pi-Ramesses using material from Avaris.
 Pi-Ramesses was subsequently dismantled during the 21st Dynasty and its monuments scattered in the Delta region.

 Cylinder-seals

 Cylinder-seal of Sekhemrekhutawy Khabaw, Petrie Museum UC 11527.

 Khabaw is attested by a cylinder-seal now in the Petrie Museum (UC 11527).

 Nubia, seal-impressions

 In Nubia, he is attested by 4 seal impressions from the fortress of Uronarti and one from the fortress of Mirgissa.

 King Lists

 The Turin canon does not mention Sekhemrekhutawy Khabaw.
 Nor is he mentioned in any other ancient king list.

-According to Ryholt, Khabaw's name was lost in a wsf (literally "missing") lacuna of the Turin canon reported in Column 7, line 17 of the document.
+Ryholt (1997) argues that Khabaw's name was lost in a wsf (literally "missing") lacuna of the Turin canon reported in Column 7, line 17 of the document.
 The redactor of this king list, which was written in the early Ramesside period, wrote wsf when the older document from which he was copying the list had a lacuna.